duwscan/laravel-skeleton/README.md

 Eg - DTO, Services, Repositories, Jobs, Events, Listeners, Mails, Notifications, Policies, Rules, etc.
 But if any Module needs to use these components, they should be placed in the Module folder.
 ##### Scopes
 Scopes are a way to encapsulate common queries that you will use in your application.
-Principal:
+Principles:
 - Scopes are trait that use in Model Builder.
 ####
 Note: Using Scopes is a alternative of Repository.